-Curator of Folk Arts, MSU Museum
+Curator of Folk Arts and Quilt Studies, MSU Museum

 Professor, Department of Art and Art History

 Director, The Quilt Index and the Michigan Stained Glass Census, Matrix: Center for Digital Humanities and Social Sciences